cccbr/runningatower/content/docs/091-agenda/index.md

 # Draft Agenda

 The following is an annotated draft of an agenda.
-A blank form can be found [here](proforma.pdf).
+A blank form can be seen [here](proforma.pdf) or downloaded from [here](proforma.docx).

 # Meeting of xxxxxxxx ringers held at XXXX on DATE